paulacjr/paulacjr/README.md

-- Hi, I’m Paula Reis
-- I’m interested in aquatic biogeochemistry and microbial ecology
+Hello, my name is Paula Reis.
+I'm an aquatic ecologist working on aquatic biogeochemistry and microbial ecology.

 <!---
 paulacjr/paulacjr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.